Proverbs 18

 Wisdom refuses to render judgment until every side of the matter has been examined.

-17 He who pleads his cause first seems right; until another comes and questions him.
+17 The first to state his case seems right until another comes and cross-examines him.

 Proverbs 18:18